 But here’s the good news.
 Through self-hypnosis, you can change the snapshot you carry of yourself.
 When you do, you’ll see benefits in all areas of your life.
 Because if there’s such a thing as a shortcut to self-improvement, changing your self-image is it:

 Hypnosis is an induced state of mind or altered state of consciousness during which the subject becomes receptive to suggestion.
 The skilled professional hypnotist instructs at timed intervals to a cooperative subject to create this state of mind and being.
 With expert instruction and training, you will learn to induce and control this state of mind yourself.
-This is self-hypnosis.
+Self-hypnosis.

 Self-Hypnosis is a learning process.
 You will be putting techniques for self-improvement into practical application.
 The Self-Hypnosis course is taught to become a more competent, more productive, and happier person.
 This growth invites your fullest cooperation and willingness to learn.
-Indeed, you will not simply learn, but through these exercises, you will expand in all areas of your life.
+Indeed, you will not simply learn, and you will expand in all areas of your life through these exercises.

 This course teaches techniques of relaxation and suggestions for changing behavior, with improvement in attitude.
 Our courses are designed to aid in vocational and recreational pursuits and help change undesirable habits.